The oxygen-gut dysbiosis connection

 Summary & takeaways: how this knowledge may inform treatment

 That was a lot of information and nitty-gritty pathways, but hopefully you can see the enormous potential of this knowledge for shaping how we approach gut dysbiosis and disease!
-Below are the key takeaways from this body of research and potential ways to put this knowledge into practice:
+Here are the key takeaways from this body of research and potential ways to put this knowledge into practice:

 6) There are numerous interventions with the potential to synergistically “reprogram” colonocytes, ranging from drug therapies to nutrients and lifestyle factors.
 I discussed many of the known interventions in this article but am hopeful that future research will further explore these therapies, both in isolation and in combination, to elucidate the best therapies to treat gut dysbiosis.